guywuolletjr/guywuolletjr.github.io/about.md

 and just place.

 I'm fortunate to work on the team at a16z crypto.
-If you're interested in cryptonetworks and the future of the Internet, please give me a shout!
+If you're interested in cryptonetworks and the future of the Internet, please give me a shout.